-What Greater Depth means in History
+What Deepened Knowledge/ Greater Depth means in History

-A child learning at greater depth in History will have a secure knowledge of the facts but also an understanding of why they are important or relevant.
+A child learning at greater depth and therefore showing 'deepened knowledge' in History will have a secure knowledge of the facts but also an understanding of why they are important or relevant.
 They will confidently be able to;

-- Work independently. - Apply their skills and knowledge consistently, confidently and fluently. - Organise their ideas to make connections with other areas of learning. - Use their ideas to help them work with new areas of learning. - Clearly explain what they have been doing and why they know they are correct to others.
+- Work independently. - Apply their skills and knowledge consistently, confidently and fluently. - Organise their ideas to make connections with other areas of learning. - Use their ideas to help them work with new areas of learning.

-- Teach others what they have learned to enable them to learn too. - Be able to construct and explain historical arguments about why things happened and what its impact or consequences were, at a level appropriate to their year group. - Understand and talk about history from different viewpoints, understand different sources and why these might be different, at a level appropriate to their year group.
+- Clearly explain what they have been doing and why they know they are correct to others. - Teach others what they have learned to enable them to learn too. - Be able to construct and explain historical arguments about why things happened and what its impact or consequences were, at a level appropriate to their year group. - Understand and talk about history from different viewpoints, understand different sources and why these might be different, at a level appropriate to their year group.

-Planning For Greater Depth
+Planning for Deepened Knowledge/Greater Depth